adi61/Payment-gateway-integration/README.md

 After website created there is a simple donate button on homepage.
-On clicking the donate button, the user will land on the payment page where user can select the amount to be paidOnce the payment is done and invoice will be generated and email will be sent to the user for the payment received.
-The invoice will contain the amount.
+On clicking the donate button, the user will land on the payment page where user can select the amount to be paid.Once the payment is done and invoice will be generated and email will be sent to the user for the payment received.
+The invoice will contain the reciept of amount.